I updated this post for the 2017–2018 flu season.

 - Flu vaccines are covered by most health insurance plans.
 And if they’re not, they usually only cost about $30.

 - The flu shot is recommended for all pregnant women and can be given safely in any trimester.
 This means if you find out you’re pregnant in March, toward the end of the flu season, you should still get the shot.
-(I spent 10 years as an editor/writer at the American College of Obstetricians and Gynecologists, where I learned that pregnant women are particularly vulnerable to the flu, which can also harm their babies.)
+I spent 10 years as an editor/writer at the American College of Obstetricians and Gynecologists, where I learned that pregnant women are particularly vulnerable to the flu, which can also harm their babies.
+Plus, if a pregnant woman gets the shot, it offers some protection to her baby, which is important because babies younger than 6 months old cannot get the flu shot.

 You can’t get the flu from the flu shot